yuu-sky20/whack-a-gopher/README.md

 # Architecture
-### This application is running on the Onin Architecture.
+### This application made in reference to the Onin Architecture.